jbouwh/omnikdatalogger/docker/README.md

 If you specified all settings correctly in the `config.ini`, you'll start to see data in PVOutput immediately.

-[*] This is where you specify the `omnik-data-logger` parameters.
+[*] This is where you specify the `omnikdatalogger` parameters.
 In this case, the data is processed every 5 minutes.
 If you specify `--debug` as well, you'll see more details in the logging (e.g. full `json` data objects).
 Please double-check that you use `--` instead of

 ~ the end